Contents

 • You know that the API or feature that the package depends on is API-stable and won't change before it reaches the stable SDK.

-As an example, consider a new version of package:args that has a finished version 2.0.0 but that depends on a feature in Dart 3.0.0-417.1.beta, where Dart SDK version 3.0.0 stable hasn't been released yet.
-The pubspec might look like this:
+As an example, consider a new version of package:args that has a finished version 2.0.0.
+It depends on a feature in Dart 3.0.0-417.1.beta.
+However, the stable version of Dart SDK 3.0.0 hasn't been released.
+The pubspec.yaml file might look like this:

 pubspec.yaml